gohugoio/hugoDocs/content/en/functions/collections/Apply.md

 aliases: [/functions/apply]
 ---

-The `apply` function takes three or more arguments, depending on the function being applied to the collection elements.
+The `apply` function takes three or more arguments, depending on the function being applied to the slice elements.

-The first argument is the collection itself, the second argument is the function name, and the remaining arguments are passed to the function, with the string `"."` representing the collection element.
+The first argument is the slice itself, the second argument is the function name, and the remaining arguments are passed to the function, with the string `"."` representing the slice element.

 ```go-html-template
 {{ $s := slice "hello" "world" }}